 Drug companies were able to use the formula for insulin without paying royalties.
 The intent was that they would not have to charge high prices if they did not have to pay high prices.

 This backfired, because the drug companies were able to make a higher profit the higher they raised the prices, with no change in what they were paying.

 The cost to manufacture insulin is more than many other drugs.
 Insulin is made using bacteria and the DNA amino acid sequence that makes insulin.
-If you want a detailed description of how it works, check out this link.

 However, a confounding factor is that the manufacturers of insulin are known to vigorously protect their formulas from other companies that would make “generic” forms.